WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 }
 ```

 The Restrictable part is already being handled so you don’t have to worry about it.
+Just check if it is restricted or not using the `isRestricted` property

 ## Movement
-The Movement Class requires 2 properties that need to be defined.
-The moveSpeed and velocity.
+The Movement Class requires 1 properties that need to be defined and its the `velocity`.

 ``` c#
 public class test : Movement